An Interview with Manny Torres

 Next you want to be memorable.
 So being memorable doesn’t mean that you have to do something outlandish.
 But if you can find unique ways to set yourself apart, there’s work called lagniappe and it talks about doing something extra that’s not expected.
 So, if you go to a hotel and they have a chocolate on the pillow or they have a goldfish in the room just for you.
 That’s something that’s unique that they’ve done to be memorable.

-And that brings us to the next part of the experience which is build us into your process.
-Now, some of those can, to be memorable or maybe doing things off the cup, but if you think a little bit and have some strategy into it, you can build it into your process in a way that each customer or prospect has a way that they felt like you’re taking time out to do something specific for them that gives them a great experience.
+And that brings us to the next part of the experience which is build it into your process.
+You can build it into your process in a way that each customer or prospect has a way that they felt like you’re taking time out to do something specific for them that gives them a great experience.